francysreymer/rest-api-with-sqlite3-node/README-en.md

 ## Introduction

 This RESTful API reads data from a CSV file and provides information about the producers of winning films with the shortest and longest gap between awards.
-The API returns the data in the following format:
+The API returns the data in the following JSON format:

 ```JSON
 {